 We have been treating hormone deficiency for decades.
 The problems noted in 2006 are the problems we noted in the 1990s and the problems we note today.
 Patients who come in for hormone assessments have challenges created not only by hormone deficiency, but by chronic uncontrolled inflammation.
 One of these problems is developing frailty caused by accelerated bone loss.

-In a more recent study, doctors at the University of Arkansas published (2) fascinating insights into how low hormone levels, especially that of estrogen, in maturing men affect their bones.
+In another recent study, doctors at the University of Arkansas published (5) fascinating insights into how low hormone levels, especially that of estrogen, in maturing men affect their bones.
 Here are the highlights of their research.

 Aging men and women are subject to two distinct types of bone loss mechanisms: